 Everything went off without a hitch the following day.
 The flight from Seattle to Beijing was a quick(!) eleven hours.
 We were fed more than we needed and offered beer and wine regularly.
 I tried the Yanjing Beer, but mostly enjoyed one of my final opportunities to enjoy copious amounts of coffee for the next couple months.

 We landed in Beijing about 30 minutes late, but customs went quickly and we made it to our connecting flight just as it started boarding.
 We were two of only three foreigners on the plane.
 The other one sat between Josh and I for some reason.
 She was… different.
-We made it pretty obvious to the other passengers that we were not with her whenever we could.
+Needless to say, we made it pretty obvious that we were not with her whenever we could.

 The flight from Beijing to Guangzhou was a very long(!)
 3.5 hours, but once again we were fed way more than necessary and able to keep pretty busy despite the fact that we had to power down our cell phones… not just airplane mode… POWER DOWN.